nasa/podaacpy/docs/source/quickstart.rst

   result = podaacpy.load_dataset_md(datasetId='PODAAC-GHMG2-2PO01')

 The variable **result** now contains an XML response which can be processed appropriately.
-For more information on this function, see X
+For more information on this function, see :doc:`webservices`

 Retrieving Granule Metadata
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^